lvgl/lv_img_conv/README.md

 How to install:

 1. Make sure Node.js is installed.
+1. Not always needed, but recommended: ensure the necessary [native dependencies for canvas](https://github.com/Automattic/node-canvas#compiling) are installed.
-2. Clone this repository.
+1. Clone this repository.
-3. Run `npm install` to install needed dependencies.
+1. Run `npm install` to install needed dependencies.

 Example usage: